Lumi-supercomputer/LUMI-training-materials/docs/4day-20241028/notes_2_07_LUMI_Software_Stacks.md

       ![module spider demo slide 2](https://462000265.lumidata.eu/4day-20241028/img/LUMI-4day-20241028-software/LMODModuleSpiderCommand_2.png){ loading=lazy }
     </figure>

+    In the above display, the `ARMForge` module is currently available in only one version.
+    The `Autoconf` package is offered in two versions, but in both cases as an extension of another module as the blue `(E)` in the output shows.
+The `Blosc` package is available in many versions, but they are not all shown as the `...` suggests.

+    After a few more screens, we get the last one:

     <figure markdown style="border: 1px solid #000">
       ![module spider demo slide 3](https://462000265.lumidata.eu/4day-20241028/img/LUMI-4day-20241028-software/LMODModuleSpiderCommand_3.png){ loading=lazy }
     </figure>

+    Let's now try for instance `module spider gnuplot`.

     <figure markdown style="border: 1px solid #000">
       ![module spider demo slide 4](https://462000265.lumidata.eu/4day-20241028/img/LUMI-4day-20241028-software/LMODModuleSpiderGnuplot_1.png){ loading=lazy }